Glendale Family and Medical Leave Act (FMLA) Lawyer

 Family and medical leave also include an employee’s need to take time off to care for their child, spouse, or parent who has serious health issues.
 It naturally qualifies if the employee is suffering from serious health issues that prevent them from performing the essential functions of their job.

 There are also qualifying circumstances if the spouse or immediate family of an employee is a covered military member on active duty.
-An employee can take leave for up to 26 workweeks during a single 12-month period to take care of a qualifying servicemember who has an illness or serious injury if the qualifying employee is the servicemember’s spouse, daughter, son, or next of kin.
+An employee can take leave for up to 26 work weeks during a single 12-month period to take care of a qualifying servicemember who has an illness or serious injury if the qualifying employee is the service member’s spouse, daughter, son, or next of kin.

 What Are Other Ways the Family Medical Leave Act Can Assist Me?